 When someone is placed on a supervision order, the term of that order is indefinite.
 This means that the person can be subject to the order for an unlimited period, possibly the rest of their life.
 The person remains under supervision, either at Thomas Embling Hospital or in the community, until the court makes a decision to end the order (called “revoking” the order).
 The court only revokes an order when the court decides the person is not a threat to themselves or the community.

-When a court makes a supervision order, it must set a nominal term.
+However, when a court makes a supervision order, it must set a nominal term.
 A nominal term does not determine the duration of the supervision order.
 Rather, it is the period that specifies when the court is to conduct a major review of the order and decide whether to decrease the level of supervision.
 The sole purpose of the nominal term is to ensure the court reviews the order during the indefinite period.
-The nominal term is determined in accordance with the CMIA.
-For example, the nominal term for murder is 25 years and for other serious offences it is determined by reference to the period equivalent to the maximum term of imprisonment available for the relevant offence.
+The nominal term is determined by reference to the maximum term of imprisonment available for the relevant offence.

 Sometimes people wait in prison when the court makes a supervision order

-The law says that when a person has been found not guilty by reason of mental impairment they should receive treatment in hospital, not in prison.
+The law says that when a person has been found not guilty because of mental impairment they should receive treatment in hospital, not in prison.
 Before a court sends a person on a Custodial Supervision Order to Thomas Embling Hospital, Forensicare must confirm if there is a bed available to provide treatment and services.
-Because of the number of beds at the Hospital and the growing number of people on a custodial supervision order, sometimes people have to wait in prison before they can be transferred to the Hospital.
+Because of the number of beds at Thomas Embling Hospital and the growing number of people on a Custodial Supervision Order, sometimes people may have to wait in prison before they can be transferred to the Hospital.
 While they are in prison, they can still receive voluntary treatment for their mental illness.

 The Panel can grant leave for up to six months at a time.
 After six months is up, the person must apply again for more leave.